Tony Marston's Blog About software development, PHP and OOP

 A common design pattern for solving problems like these is called Inversion of Control (IOC).
 IOC is a software architecture pattern where control flow goes against traditional methods.
 Instead of having modules dependent on each other, IOC works by having modules depend on an intermediary module with abstracted services.
 This intermediary module seamlessly manages all operations and allows you to switch between different service providers.

-I'm afraid I have to disagree with the idea that decoupling is related to Inversion of Control (IOC) as that has several different meanings:
+I also have to disagree with the idea that decoupling is related to Inversion of Control (IOC) as that has several different meanings:

 1. The original meaning, as described in this wikipedia page, was as follows: